w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students what type for information instructions should contain.
+* Short Answer Questions &mdash; Ask students what type of information instructions should contain.
 Assess how students understand the type of information that instructions should contain.
 * Practical &mdash; Give students a multi-step process and ask them to provide the instructions for each of the steps.
 Assess how students provide the relevant instructions for each of the steps in a multi-step process.
 * Practical &mdash; Give students a form field with specific input requirements.
 Ask them to provide instructions that communicate such requirements.
 Assess how students provide instructions that communicate specific input requirements.